-To Program Do this ULI Abort Switch Type ULI in the ABORT= field, or press the NEXT or PREVIOUS keys:
+To Program Do this

+ULI Abort Switch Type ULI in the ABORT= field, or press the NEXT or PREVIOUS

+keys: + or - until ULI appears in the field.

 3. Press at this point to save the Abort Switch value if no other fields on the screen are changing.
 To change another field on the screen, move the cursor into position by pressing the arrow keys on the keypad.